hoffstadt/PilotLight/README.md

-## Pilot Light
+## Pilot Light (WIP)

 This repo is a collection of minimal examples for various graphics APIs.
-The goal of each example is to have a single file that is easy to follow and with minimal abstractions.
+The goal of each example is to have a single file that is easy to follow and minimal abstractions.

 ### Current Graphics APIs
 * Directx 11
+* Directx 12

 ## Building
 ### Windows